Sermon 8 Wilfred - What means giving of tithes?

 Over which do one give tithe?

-Well one does not give a tenth, that is law-abiding.
-Ones give with a cheerful heart.
+Well one does not give a tenth, that is legalistic.
+One does not legally, obligatory 10% of your income to God, contrary one gives with a cheerful heart.
 But I still want to give an explanation.
 In the Old Testament, the tenth is given to the Levites and they gave a tenth to what they received from the High Priest.
 Why was a tithe given to the Levites?
 Because they were exempt from "labor" by God.
 Their work consisted of 100% work for God, their work in the tabernacle and later the temple.
 Later we read that the Israelites did not fulfill their obligations of giving tithe and therefore the Levites had to go to work.
 The result was no education from the Levites to the people and the people no longer serving God.
 And God's punishment and exile came.

 The tithe present serves to pay the wages of the pastor and at larger churches of the full-time elders and Sunday school teacher(s), the maintenance of the church (rent or mortgage), chairs, sound system, projection, Holy Supper, coffee table, flowers, caretaker, cleaning, equipment, evangelists and missionaries.